 UX processes come in all shapes and sizes.
 Over the years I have evolved my own process to incorporate more insight and user-centered design techniques.
-The content below provides details into the process I have used most recently.
+The content below outlines the process I have used most often.

 Step 1 - Background